 - Financial Post commentary misleads about warming effect of greenhouse gas emissions by cherry-picking studies – Low Scientific Credibility

-Overall, we rate The Financial Post Right-Center Biased based on story selection and editorial bias that favors the right through the support of free markets and low regulation.
+Overall, we rate The Financial Post Right-Center Biased based on story selection and editorial bias that favors the right through free markets and low regulation support.
 We also rate them Mostly Factual in reporting, rather than High, due to publishing misleading scientific information regarding climate change.
-(D. Van Zandt 2/22/2017) Updated (10/18/2019)
+(D. Van Zandt 2/22/2017) Updated (10/02/2022)